Rosevelt Colvin: New England Patriots (first stint)

 After playing for the Bears, Colvin was signed by the New England Patriots in 2003.
 Early in his first season with New England, Colvin suffered a shattered socket in his left hip.
 It took Colvin a year to recover, while the Patriots won back-to-back Super Bowls.
 Colvin did not start again until 2005, and in 2006, he was a full-time starter at outside linebacker for the Patriots.
 He was placed on injured reserve by the Patriots on November 27, 2007.

 On February 26, 2008, the Patriots released Colvin after he failed a physical with the team.
 He had one year left on his contract with a $5.5 million base salary.

 Houston Texans

 On June 16, 2008, Colvin signed with the Houston Texans.
 On August 29, 2008, the Texans released Colvin during final roster cuts.

 New England Patriots (second stint)

 Colvin was re-signed by the New England Patriots on December 3, 2008, after cornerback Jason Webster was placed on injured reserve.

 Personal life

 As a teenager, he worked at a concession stand in the RCA Dome in Indianapolis.

 Colvin and his wife Tiffany reside in Indianapolis.
-They have four children: Xavier, Nijah, Raven, and Myles.
+They have four children.
 His daughter Raven, plays volleyball for Purdue and his son Myles, plays basketball for Wake Forest., as well as a cupcake shop called "SweeTies Gourmet Treats" with two locations.